 Simple English definitions for legal terms

-Read a random definition: ticket
+Read a random definition: outline form

 First impression: When a new legal issue comes up in court that has never been decided before, it's called a first impression.
 This means there is no previous decision to follow, so the court has to figure out what to do on its own.
 Sometimes, the court will look at what other courts have done in similar situations to help make a decision.